vector4653/Re-Pacman/README.md

 - The greedy chase algorithm is implemented in `projectfiles/entity.py` in the `goalDirection` method.
 For each valid direction, the ghost evaluates the squared distance from the potential next node to its `goal` and chooses the direction minimizing that distance.

 - Pac-Man Algorithm is implemented in `projectfiles/pacman.py` and includes:
-  - `pacmanDirection` — mail decision method prioritizing frightened ghosts, power pellets, and regular pellets.
+  - `pacmanDirection` — MAIN decision method prioritizing frightened ghosts, power pellets, and regular pellets.
   - BFS-based nearest-pellet search and safety-aware path selection to balance pellet collection and avoiding nearby ghosts.
   - `shouldFleeFromGhost` logic to reverse direction if a ghost is dangerously close ahead (with a small cooldown to avoid oscillation).